Aged Care Program

 The Australian Government has provided funding to WAPHA to support RACHs with training and equipment to deliver telehealth consultations for residents.

-• equip RACHs with the necessary equipment and training for staff to support telehealth services
+• Equip RACHs with the necessary equipment and training for staff to support telehealth services.

-• encourage a GP-led model of care.
+• Encourage a GP-led model of care.

-Who will this initiative support?
+Who does this initiative support?

 • RACHs to have access to adequate telehealth to support access to virtual consultations with GPs and other health professionals.